Here Is Where Masks Are Still Required

 Hawaii is the only state still requiring masks in public schools to mitigate the spread of COVID-19, with no projected timeline for the mandate's expiration.
 On April 6, the most recent date for which data was available, the Hawaii Health Department recorded a two-week total of 1,952 cases.

-Because of a spike in infections, Philadelphia has restored mask requirements for students, teachers and school staff as well.
+Because of a spike in infections, Philadelphia has restored mask requirements for students, teachers and school staff.

 Across the nation, individual school districts and universities have the authority to reinstate mask mandates: Columbia University, Georgetown University and Johns Hopkins University have all begun asking students and faculty to mask up again in the face of growing COVID rates on campus.
 Johns Hopkins reinstated its mask mandate on April 7 after approximately 100 students tested positive in under a week.